async-aws/aws/docs/configuration.md

 An identifier for the assumed role session

-### metadataServiceTimeout

-**Default:** 1.0

-Defines the timeout when fetching credentials from authoritative endpoints.

 ### containerCredentialsRelativeUri

 The relative path that is used to fetch credentials inside and ECS instance.